Creating a PostgreSQL cluster

 Creating a cluster copy

-You can create a PostgreSQL cluster with the settings of another one created earlier.
-Do it by importing the original PostgreSQL cluster configuration to Terraform.
-This way, you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-Importing a configuration is a good idea if the original PostgreSQL cluster has lots of settings and you want to create a similar one.
+You can create a PostgreSQL cluster using the settings of the previously created cluster.
+To do this, import the PostgreSQL source cluster configuration to Terraform.
+This way, you can either create an identical copy or use the imported configuration as a starting point for modification.
+Import is convenient when the source PostgreSQL cluster has many settings and you need to create a similar cluster.

 To create a PostgreSQL cluster copy: